jstolarek/slicer/doc/removed_features.md

 This version of the source code was cleaned up to be as close as possible to the ICFP'12 published version.
-In the process some features added in later papers were removed with a view we might want to restore them someday.
+In the process some features added in later papers were removed with a view that we might want to restore them someday.
 Here's a list of what was removed together with relevant commit hash.

   * **Compact** (40e38ed2) - whole module removed